hildolfr/clicker/README.md

   - `order_obeyed`: When true, executes keystrokes in file order; when false, sorts by delay
   - `indicator_type`: Visual indicator type ('gdi' works in fullscreen, 'pygame' is window-based)
   - `global_cooldown`: Minimum time in seconds between any keystroke executions (global rate limit)
+  - `logging`: When true, enables detailed logging; when false, only logs warnings and errors (better performance)

 - **keystrokes.txt**
   ```